Yufeng-shen/TJ2GBE/README.md

 ```
 It will output the reconstructed energy for every grain boundary in the data set and a .gbdat file for plotting.

-For the example data of "TJdata/triples\_30000.dat", the reconstructed grain boundary energy function with &Sigma; 7 misorientation is shown as following:
+For the example data of "TJdata/triples\_30000.dat", the reconstructed grain boundary energy function with &Sigma;7 misorientation is shown as following:
 ![Sigma7](https://github.com/Yufeng-shen/TJ2GBE/blob/master/misc/Sigma7.png)
+Figures are plotted by a modified version of Krzysztof Glowinski's [GBToolbox](http://imim.pl/personal/adam.morawiec/A_Morawiec_Web_Page/S/K_Glowinski/Downloads.html).

 ## Notes